 - If you are interested in coming to campus early, check out our early arrival program options: FYP and PRE.
 Contact your program director for more details about your arrival on campus in August.

 - Review Orientation resources.
 The Division of Student Life held several online sessions for new students in the summer of 2016 - you can access those presentations here!
-Please check back here in May to find more information about similar presentations for the summer of 2019.

 To help prepare you for your student's arrival at Sewanee, staff members from Counseling and Psychological Services (CAPS) at the University Wellness Center have compiled a list of recommended readings for parents and family members of incoming students.
 The college experience is one that is meant to be both challenging and rewarding for your student, and the readings on this list share research and guidance for how best to support your student through their first year and beyond.
 While none are required, we suggest checking out one or two (or more!) over the next month and through your student's first semester.
 We will address these topics at Orientation, but you may find that the selected books offer additional, valuable insight.
 The recommended readings include: